luis-paulo-antoniolli/luis-paulo-antoniolli/README.md

-- 👋 Hi, I’m @luis-paulo-antoniolli
+- 👋 Hi, I’m luis paulo antoniolli
-- 👀 I’m interested in CPU architecture
+- 👀 I’m interested in CPU/GPU/NPU architecture
-- 🌱 I’m currently learning CPU architecure and industrial automation
+- 🌱 I’m currently learning GPU architecure and industrial automation
-- 📫 How to reach me luis.paulo.antoniolli@gmail.com
+- 📫 How to reach me www.linkedin.com/in/luís-paulo-5a436b23a
 - ⚡ Fun fact: I'm only 17 years old